 I was promised a trip to Crathorne Hall for a birthday treat and I was really looking forward to it.
-It’s one of the most high-profile hotels in North Yorkshire and has a lot of prestige - when I mentioned that I was going there, there were quite a few nods of approval.
+It’s one of the most high-profile hotels in North Yorkshire and has a lot of prestige - when I mentioned that I was going there to friends and family, there were quite a few nods of approval.

 Crathorne Hall is a beautiful place, and even the fire which ravaged it in 2014 has not has an effect on it.
 When we arrived, we went into the bustling afternoon tea room and chose a spot by the window with a lovely view of the courtyard (although it had started to rain by that point!)